shsaikat234/Machine-Learning-Based-Real-Time-Non-Invasive-Diabetes-Screening-from-PPG-Signals/README.md

 ## Features Used

-From each PPG waveform, several **time-domain** and **frequency-domain** features were extracted, such as:

-- Mean, Standard Deviation, Variance
+From each PPG waveform, **10 key features** were extracted — combining **7 time-domain** and **3 frequency-domain** metrics, consistent with the feature selection approach described in *Papri et al. (2025), Discover Internet of Things*.

+### Time-Domain Features (7)
+1. Mean
+2. Standard Deviation (STD)
+3. Variance
+4. Skewness
-- Skewness, Kurtosis
+5. Kurtosis
-- Heart Rate (HR)
+6. Root Mean Square (RMS)
-- Peak-to-Peak Interval
+7. Peak-to-Peak Interval (PPI)

+### Frequency-Domain Features (3)
-- Signal Entropy
+8. Signal Entropy
+9. Energy
-- Energy and Power Spectral Density (PSD)
+10. Power Spectral Density (PSD)

+These features capture both **morphological and spectral characteristics** of the PPG waveform, enabling the model to effectively discriminate between diabetic and non-diabetic signals.
-These features were used to train multiple machine learning classifiers.
+They were used as input to train multiple machine learning classifiers, including Logistic Regression, Random Forest, SVM, KNN, and XGBoost.

----

 ## Machine Learning Models & Results